In this article

 The Data Behind the Dust: Why We Clean in 2025

-Recent research from 2025 highlights a fascinating shift in how we perceive cleanliness.
-Interestingly, Gen Z and Millennials are cleaning their homes more frequently—averaging 16 to 17 times per month—compared to Baby Boomers, who average 12 to 14.
-This increase is largely attributed to a heightened awareness of hygiene and the persistent influence of social media.
+There has been a fascinating shift in how we perceive cleanliness.
+Anecdotally, Gen Z and Millennials seem to clean their homes more frequently than Baby Boomers do, a difference usually put down to a heightened awareness of hygiene and the persistent influence of social media.

-While 51% of people clean to reduce stress, a staggering 66% of Americans report that a dirty home actually creates their anxiety.
+Plenty of people clean to reduce stress, but just as many find that a dirty home actually creates their anxiety.
 This creates a feedback loop: the messy environment triggers anxiety, which is only relieved by cleaning, which then reinforces the idea that cleaning is the only way to feel safe.

 |---|---|---|